sass/sass/proposal/color-4-new-spaces.md

     > potentially a breaking change.
 Moving forward,
     > `rgb(0 0 0.6) != rgb(0 0 1)`.

-* Otherwise, colors are only equal when they're in the same space and their channel values are fuzzy-equal.
+* Otherwise, colors are only equal when they're in the same color space and their channel values are fuzzy-equal.

 ### Known Color Space